Teaching Award nominations

 The resources section offers a collection of sample teaching philosophy statements which can be accessed below.

+For more award categories, you will need to provide student comments and/or data.
 For small classes, the dossier must include full sets of student comments.
 For larger class sizes, you can:

 - submit a randomly selected sample of student comments, prepared and signed by a third party; or